 Call 911 when Stroke Symptoms Strike

-According to Cottrell, calling 911 gets a patient the quick care they need on the way to the hospital, and alerts the hospital the patient is on the way.
+According to Steiner, calling 911 gets a patient the quick care they need enroute, and alerts the hospital the patient is on the way.

-Cottrell says many stroke patients who come to the emergency room via private car had believed that they could get to the hospital faster if they drove themselves or have a loved one drive them during the stroke.
+Steiner says many stroke patients who come to the emergency room via private car thought they could get to the hospital faster if they drove themselves or had a loved one drive them during the stroke.
 However, many end up regretting their decision.

-Another major issue Cottrell sees is people often not recognizing the signs of stroke when they present.
+Another major issue Steiner sees is people often not recognizing the signs of stroke when they present.
 It has been found that one in three Americans doesn’t know the signs of a stroke.
 This means many cannot recognize when they, or someone else, is having a stroke.
-Cottrell says everyone should learn the warning signs and how to BE FAST for stroke.
+Steiner says everyone should learn the warning signs and how to BE FAST for stroke.

 An acronym has been created to make spotting a stroke easier: BE FAST.
 Call 911 if you or someone else has any of these symptoms: